Climacrux/docs.cdrplatform.com/src/pages/help-and-support/faq.md

 ### But this is just greenwashing?

+There are some that will claim that "net-zero" and carbon removal are green washing, but we strongly disagree.

+Greenwashing is giving a false illusion that you are doing something sustainable or for the environment.
+Even more so if the sustainable aspect is promoted to overshadow other damaging practices.

+However taking action to understand, reduce and remove your emissions is not greenwashing.
+It is the only thing we can collectively do to adopt a more sustainable future.

 ---

 ## Miscellaneous

 ### What else can I do to help the environment?

+There are lots of things you can do for the environment.
+Some have a cost, others do not.
+In no particular order we have listed a few ideas here:

+- Inform yourself and others on climate change, good and bad actions and climate policy in your country's government;
+- Reduce your emissions where possible;
+- Vote for politicians who support a sustainable future (and do not take fossil fuel lobby money);
+- Join and support a climate movement;

 ### Aren't there other problems humanity is facing?